What is futsal? A beginner's guide

 Kairat Almaty (KAZ): The only non-Spanish two-time UEFA champions; they have participated in the finals a record nine times since the format was introduced in 2006/07.

 FC Dynamo (RUS): UEFA Futsal Cup winners in 2007 and runners-up on five other occasions.
 Record 11-time Russian champions but after financial difficulties the club, based for much of their history in Moscow, ceased to exist in June 2020.

 Dina Moskva (RUS): Nothing to do with Dynamo but spearheaded by that club's future president Konstantin Eremenko, Dina dominated Russian futsal in the 1990s and had much success in the unofficial competitions that preceded the launch of the UEFA Futsal Cup in 2001/02.
 Reached the UEFA final four in 2014/15.

 Benfica (POR): Reached their first UEFA Futsal Cup final in 2004 with the team including a young Ricardinho, who then inspired their victory in front of an ecstatic Lisbon crowd in 2010.
 Share an intense rivalry with Sporting CP, between them having won every Portuguese championship since 2003.

 Sporting CP (POR): Having lost finals in 2011, 2017 and 2018, emulated Benfica by winning the first rebranded UEFA Futsal Champions League in 2019.
 Added a second title in 2021, having become the first team to reach four finals in five years.
-Made that five in six the following season, though were beaten by Barça in Riga.
+Made that six in seven over the next two seasons.